acoustic-content-samples/wch-site-application/README.md

 7. [Updating your Oslo sample](https://developer.ibm.com/customer-engagement/tutorials/updating-oslo-sample/)

 ## Updates
+At the end of May we have updated the Oslo starter site with the following features:
+- Added landing page / micro web site support
+- Support for manifests and shipping out of the box manifest files to either delete Oslo completely or remove the sample pages and content
+- Performance improvements

 At the end of April we have updated the Oslo starter site with the following features:
 - Added login and logout and the support for secured content and pages.
 If a page or content is marked secured you can only see it when being logged in.